rasidk0338/project2/README.md

 # New project

-This prject was created from the local system
+This prject was created from the local system, created by rasid khan.